Choosing the Right f-stop for Night Shots with Long Exposure

 The image above shows a zoom into the central part of the image without any image adjustments added.
 The same image is shot at both f=8 and f=22.
 It is obvious using f=22 decrease the sharpness and the local contrast significantly.
 You can hardly read the Gulf logo.

-Sometimes its a good idea to make an aperture sweep to learn more about the behavior of a specific lens.
-It is necessary to use a very sturdy tripod and manual focus, in order not to be influenced by variations in the autofocus system.
+Sometimes, it’s a good idea to make an aperture sweep to learn more about the behavior of a specific lens.
+It’s necessary to use a very sturdy tripod and manual focus in order to not be influenced by variations in the autofocus system.

 Lets take a look at the surface of the water and observe the effect of using long exposure time for the shoot.

-In this case the 15 sec exposure gives the wanted silky look of the water surface.
+In this case, the 15 sec exposure gives the wanted silky look of the water surface.
 For the best result, I should use a neutral density filter giving a 15 sec exposure at f8 or f11.
-The image is shot using a wide-angle lens so there will be no problem with depth of field using f8 or even f5.6.
+The image is shot with a wide-angle lens, so there’s be no problem with depth of field when I use f8 or even f5.6.

-If I havent got my ND filters with me, and I still want the silky water look from the f22 shot, then I can use the Clarity tool in Capture One 7 to improve on the lost local and also improve quite a bit on the loss of sharpness.
+If I don’t have my ND filters with me, and I still want the silky water look from the f22 shot, I use the Clarity tool in Capture One 7.
+This will help me improve the lost local and also improve quite a bit on the loss of sharpness.

 A 100% zoom into the central part of the image.
 The Clarity tool from Capture One 7 has been used in the image to the right.
 I use Clarity=40 and Structure=20 for this image.
 These settings bring back the loss of local contrast and improve the perceived sharpness of the image.

 With the Clarity tool we have been able to dramatically improve the loss of quality due to lens diffraction at f22.
-A better solution to achieve the 15sec exposure time would have been to use a high quality ND filter and an aperture between f8 and f11.
+A better solution to achieve the 15sec exposure time would be to use a high quality ND filter and an aperture between f8 and f11.